kevinxsu/aviary/docs/design.md

 - chunks are split when they grow beyond the configured chunk size, which by default is 128 megabytes
 - chunks are migrated when a shard contains too many chunks of a collection relative to other shards

+## Workflow

+1. Client wants to start a MapReduce job.
+    1. `go run clerk.go`
+    2. `(aviary) ~> insert [path/to/map.go] [path/to/reduce.go]`
+        - clerk will read in the files, convert them to strings, marshal into BSON, and insert to MongoDB
+    3. `(aviary) ~> begin [client id] [map.go] [reduce.go] [database name] [collection name]`
+    4. Wait for result, or see progress via `(aviary) ~> show [client id]`
+2. Clerk sends RPCs to notify Coordinator of the new job
+3. Coordinator does bookkeeping (what kind though??) and notifies the Workers through RPC.
+    - TODO: implement observer pattern for server join/leave
+4. Worker notifies Coordinator when done / Coordinator occasionally pings Worker to check progress
+5. When MR job complete, results of MR job will be in the database.
+Client will not know whether or not it exists.
+    - TODO: should the results only be accessible through Aviary?

 ## Aviary Coordinator

 The Aviary Coordinator acts as a wrapper around the MongoDB database.